'Olive Trees and Culture of the Mediterranean Rim'

 There are two independent missions within this project which strive to mutually enhance and support each other.

 The first is to creatively capture a spirit of the alluring, poignant and ageless beauty of olive trees as a fine-art collection, celebrate them, and the associated and symbiotic relationships and cultures around them.

 And secondly on completion, the ecology focused project seeks to ask the viewer to consider, reflect wider on that representational symbiosis the trees quietly ask us to understand.
 For me this is ecology, and the human condition, our relationship with our environment, and increasingly interconnected, our relationship with our fellow man.

-The project skirts the Mediterranean region, from Morocco and Spain / Portugal in the west, to Syria and Lebanon in the east.
+The project skirts the wider Mediterranean region, from Morocco and Portugal in the west, Lebanon and beyond in the east.

 The projects also seeks to work with, and for the benefit of organisations that operate in this region for the alienation of suffering that leads to mass migration, usually by perilous sea crossings, and significantly interlinked the native ecology that exists regionally, where on either side of the Mediterranean solutions may be found between olive culture and those in need of a safe existence.

 Today, the European olive tree is under a grave and growing threat from Xylella fastidiosa, a deadly plant pathogen.

 For further information please get in touch with Axel directly.